Collaborative Law As An Alternative To Traditional Divorce

-To end one's marriage in a more peaceful process, to diminish anxiety and to promote great co-parenting.
-And why does that matter?
-Simple.
+Why work collaboratively?
+To end one’s marriage in a more peaceful process, to diminish anxiety and to promote great co-parenting.
+And why does that matter? …Simple: Visit our Collaborative Family Law FAQ.

 Our families are the most important thing, especially during divorce.
 In the collaborative model, especially because we include independent neutral financial planners and mental health professionals, our clients are better able to embrace change, and look forward to being single with a more positive outlook.
 We know legal challenges create stress.
 We work hard with other qualified professionals to diminish the stress and focus our energies on protecting what matters most.